Package 'greenfeedr'

 gcup

 a numeric value representing the grams of pellets per cup.
+If dual-hopper you can define multiple grams per unit

 start_date